USS McNair: World War II

-1951-1963
+1951–1963

 In 1950, world tension increased as the divided country of Korea became the site of overt hostilities.
 McNair was soon taken out of mothballs, recommissioning 6 July 1951.
 Before the end of the year she had reported for duty in the Atlantic Fleet.
-On 6 September 1952, she departed her home port, Newport, R.I., for a world cruise that took her through the Panama Canal to Korea, where she served as gunfire support ship for United Nations troops and as guardian of carriers of the 7th Fleet.
+On 6 September 1952, she departed her home port, Newport, Rhode Island, for a world cruise that took her through the Panama Canal to Korea, where she served as gunfire support ship for United Nations troops and as guardian of carriers of the 7th Fleet.
 After 3 months in the combat area, she transited the Suez Canal en route home, arriving Newport 11 April 1953.
 In July she headed back across the Atlantic for a midshipman training cruise to northern Europe, followed by her first deployment with the 6th Fleet in the Mediterranean.

 McNair remained on the east coast until 18 April 1956, when she sailed on 72 hours notice for the Middle East.
 There, she cruised the Red Sea and along the northern Egyptian coast until mid-July.
-On 20 July, she cleared Gibraltar and by the 28th was back at Newport.
+On 20 July, she cleared Gibraltar and by 28 July was back at Newport.

 Tension in the Middle East remained high, and in May 1957 McNair was back in the Mediterranean.
 Transiting the Suez Canal 22 May with her division, DesDiv 202, she again cruised in the Red Sea area until July.
 She then returned to the Mediterranean for 6th Fleet operations, departing for Newport 22 August.
 In June 1958, McNair again sailed eastward to help deal with another explosive situation in the politically unstable eastern Mediterranean area.
 From 23 July to 20 August she patrolled off Lebanon.
-In mid-September, tension decreased and the destroyer departed for Newport, arriving on the 30th.
+In mid-September, tension decreased and the destroyer departed for Newport, arriving on 30 September.

 McNair's 1959 6th Fleet deployment was followed by assignment to the 4th Naval District as a Naval Reserve training ship, based at Philadelphia, Penn.
 On 13 August 1961, the Brandenburg Gate between East and West Berlin was closed and construction on the Berlin Wall was begun by East Germany.
-As tension in the city, and the world, increased, Allied garrisons were reinforced and ships of the Allied navies stood by to await developments.
+As tension in the city and the world increased, Western garrisons were reinforced and navies stood by to await developments.
 McNair's reserve crew was recalled to active duty and the destroyer again joined the active fleet for operations along the east coast and in the Caribbean.
-In mid-February, she sailed on her last European deployment, a 5-month cruise to northern European ports.
+In mid-February, she sailed on her last European deployment, a five-month cruise to northern European ports.
 By 7 September, she had resumed her status as a Naval Reserve training ship and had returned her reservist crew to civilian life.
-In August 1963, she entered the Philadelphia Navy Yard for preinactivation overhaul.
+In August 1963, she entered the Philadelphia Navy Yard for pre-inactivation overhaul.
 Decommissioning there on 30 December, she joined the Philadelphia Group, Atlantic Reserve Fleet.

 McNair was stricken from the Naval Vessel Register on 1 December 1974.
 She was sold on 10 June 1976 and broken up for scrap.